MissVeronica/um-profile-content-moderation/README.md

 16. Version 3.6.0 Settings moved to UM Extensions.
 Delay User Profile update during Moderation.
 User Update Status: "days since update".
 Email Activation plus Admin Review.
 Backend performance improvements.
 Plugin version update check each 24 hours.
 Translation ready.
 17. Version 3.6.1 Fix when the plugin is the first UM Extension
 18. Version 3.6.3 Support for "Admin User Profile updates" in "Delayed User Profile update" mode
+19. Version 3.7.0 Support for UM 2.8.7.
+New design of UM Bulk User Actions.
+Fix for issue Profiles with Roles not selected for moderation when delayed update is active.

 ## Account File Manager
 1. Profile/Cover photo updates and other uploaded files can be displayed with the <a href="https://github.com/MissVeronica/um-account-file-manager">UM Account File Manager</a> plugin